Owls falling victim to household rat poison

 Poisons are not an effective long term control for rodents.
 Better options are humane traps (see below), removing accessible food sources and shelters for the rodents, sealing possible entrances, and encouraging their predators.
 The saddest part is that in trying to be rid of rodents, we're also killing our natural rodent control as well.

-Humane mouse and rat traps are available at most hardware stores and online from Amazon:
+Humane mouse and rat traps and alternatives to poisons are available at most hardware stores and online from Amazon:

 Make your own humane Mouse Trap